ernestognw/mongoose-disable/README.md

     name: { type: String, required: true }
 });

-// By default, validateBeforeDelete is set to true PetSchema.plugin(mongooseDisabled);
+// By default, validateBeforeDisable is set to true PetSchema.plugin(mongooseDisabled);
-// the previous line is identical to next line PetSchema.plugin(mongooseDisabled, { validateBeforeDelete: true });
+// the previous line is identical to next line PetSchema.plugin(mongooseDisabled, { validateBeforeDisable: true });

-// To disable model validation on disable, set validateBeforeDelete option to false PetSchema.plugin(mongooseDisabled, { validateBeforeDelete: false });
+// To disable model validation on disable, set validateBeforeDisable option to false PetSchema.plugin(mongooseDisabled, { validateBeforeDisable: false });

 // NOTE: This is based on existing Mongoose validateBeforeSave option
 // http://mongoosejs.com/docs/guide.html#validateBeforeSave